CartoDB/mobile-sdk/doc/geocoding.md

 PeliasOnlineGeocodingService service = new PeliasOnlineGeocodingService("<your-mapzen-api-key>");
 GeocodingRequest request = new GeocodingRequest(mapView.getOptions().getBaseProjection(), "fifth");

-// Note: Geocoding is a complicated process and shouldn't be done on the main thread Thread thread = new Thread(new Runnable() {
+// Note: Geocoding is a complicated process and should not be done on the main thread Thread thread = new Thread(new Runnable() {
     @Override
     public void run() {